skyscrapers/documentation/kubernetes/pod_disruptions.md

 ## Voluntary disruptions for your cluster

-Your cluster is susceptible to the following voluntary disruption scenarios described in the [Kubernetes documentation mentioned above](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions), and we highly recommend you to implement `PodDisruptionBudgets` so your applications are prepared for those scenarios:
+From a cluster administrator perspective, your cluster is susceptible to the following voluntary disruption scenarios described in the [Kubernetes documentation mentioned above](https://kubernetes.io/docs/concepts/workloads/pods/disruptions/#voluntary-and-involuntary-disruptions), and we highly recommend you to implement `PodDisruptionBudgets` so your applications are prepared for those scenarios:

-- Draining a node for repair or upgrade (e.g. cluster rolling upgrades)
+- draining a node for repair or upgrade (e.g. cluster rolling upgrades)
-- Draining a node from a cluster to scale the cluster down (e.g. Cluster Autoscaling)
+- draining a node from a cluster to scale the cluster down (e.g. cluster autoscaling)

+Additionally, from the application owner perspective (you), there might also be other types of voluntary disruptions.
+Although take into account that **these are not limited** by a `PodDisruptionBudget`:

+- deleting the Deployment or other controller that manages the Pod
+- updating a Deployment's Pod template causing a restart
+- directly deleting a Pod (e.g. by accident)

+> Pods which are deleted or unavailable due to a rolling upgrade to an application do count against the disruption budget, but controllers (like deployment and stateful-set) are not limited by PDBs when doing rolling upgrades

 ## Related topics